-In England, PCTs are required within their operating framework to ensure that at least 50 per cent of GP practices in their area offer extended opening to their patients.
-This does not mean that 50% must take up the DES.
+In England, PCOs are required within their operating framework to ensure that at least 50 per cent of GP practices in their area offer extended opening to their patients.
+This does not mean that 50% must take up the DES, since there is provision to offer an extended access Local Enhanced Service (LES) as an alternative.
+However, PCOs are increasingly under pressure to ensure that the terms of LES contracts are in line with the DES specifications.